To manage and execute legal content projects, training and knowledge initiatives for the Group within the context of the Firm's knowledge strategy.

 Please click on the Apply icon to start the online application process for this role.
 We will then be in touch with you once we have reviewed your application.
 If you are unable to apply online, please contact the Recruitment Team on either 020 7919 1000 or Recruitment.London@bakermckenzie.com

-For more information about this position or to discuss any adjustments you may require during the process please contact in confidence, Gareth Newbery, Recruitment Manager, on 020 7072 5743 or firstname.lastname@example.org
+For more information about this position or to discuss any adjustments you may require during the process please contact in confidence, David Roberts, Recruitment Manager, on 020 7072 5752 or David.Roberts@bakermckenzie.com

 Please review our Applicant Privacy Notice here

 Please note Baker McKenzie does not accept unsolicited CVs.
 Please click here for details of our Agency Policy and commitment to sourcing directly.

 Our Commitment to Diversity & Inclusion